40+ Free Obituary Templates | How to Write (with Samples)

 Contacting a funeral director

-You can contact your local funeral director to help you come up with an obituary.
-Since funeral directors deal with obituaries more often, they will be able to provide you with an outline of what to include in the obituary or guide you on what to include.
+You can contact your local funeral director to help you come up with one.
+Since funeral directors deal with them more often, they will be able to provide you with an outline of what to include in it or guide you on what to include.

 Use Case of an Obituary